-The next-gen CR-V will be larger than the current model, as per a report from Autocar.
-In Europe, this would make it a better rival to the Skoda Kodiaq (the VW Tiguan‘s Czech market cousin), which is also available in five- and seven-seat versions.
-For reference, the current CR-V is 179.4 inches long, 71.6 inches wide, and 64.7 inches (2WD)/65.1 inches tall, and it has a 103.1 inch-long wheelbase.
+The 2023 CR-V Hybrid is larger than the current model in every dimension.
+In Europe, this makes it a better rival to the Skoda Kodiaq (the VW Tiguan‘s Czech market cousin), which is available in five- and seven-seat versions.

-The 2023 Honda CR-V will have a simple interior that aligns with the brand’s new philosophy – “Simplicity and something.”
-Honda will use a slimmer dashboard and clean up the CR-V’s center console, relocating the infotainment system screen and reducing the number of physical controls.
+The 2023 Honda CR-V Hybrid has a simple interior that aligns with the brand’s new philosophy – “Simplicity and something.”
+Honda has used a slimmer dashboard and cleaned up the center console, relocating the infotainment system screen and reducing the number of physical controls.
 The company has mounted the touchscreen panel atop the dashboard, making it more easily accessible to the driver, while keeping the console clean.

 As seen above, the dashboard of the 2023 CR-V looks nearly identical to the Civic.
 The AC vents hide behind rectangular mesh grilles, a compact piece on the driver’s side and a particularly wide piece stretching from the other end of the steering wheel to the other end of the dashboard.
 There are four tiny knobs reminiscent of high-end home entertainment devices to adjust the airflow direction.